johannafransn/Angular-ShoppingUI-API/README.md

 # Angular Shopping UI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.
 It is a simple shopping UI where users can browse products that are all taken from an API.
-Users can search products by name, and view details where (if you are on desktop) a pop-up dialog is prompted for more info and a description about the specific product.
+Users can search products by name, and view details where (if you are on desktop) a pop-up dialog is prompted for more info and a description about the specific product is shown.

 ## Development server